Birds Of Tokyo Have Been Singing The Wrong Lyrics To One Of Their Songs

 Supplied

-Birds of Tokyo members Adam and Glenn join Triple M Aussie to announce their symphonic new concert that will be happening around the country.
+Birds of Tokyo members Adam and Glenn joined our sister station Triple M Aussie to announce their symphonic new concert that will be happening around the country.

 The Perth band are set to perform a string of special gigs, backed by three of the country's most prestigious Symphony Orchestras, to showcase their brand new music - and revisit some classics, of course.